-

 Split the budget into four buckets: government setup charges, premises and operating readiness, immigration and identity costs, and future compliance.
 That gives a more realistic view than focusing on one headline package price.

-Sarmat should not position cost as “cheapest setup.”
-The stronger and more credible position is transparent budgeting: what the government-fee layer includes, what often gets left out, and how to separate company formation cost from residency and operating cost.
+We will not promise you the "cheapest setup" — nobody can honestly do that, because your activity, route, and visa count drive the total.
+What we can do is transparent budgeting: show you what the government-fee layer includes, what most quotes leave out, and how to separate company formation cost from residency and operating cost.